tiramisuapp/tiramisuapp.github.io/docs/processes.md

 -   Each circle takes the lead on deciding who to hire and integrate, using the advice process.

 -   The newbie has an integration coach to support his/her integration.
-Whoever is an integration coach should have been at Community Heroes for 6-12 months.
+Whoever is an integration coach should have been at Tiramsiu for 6-12 months.

 -   An integration team is formed with the 3 people who will work most with the newbie.
 The integration team should ideally be present for entire integration period (at least! or even 6-12 months longer).